abdusco/abdus.dev/src/projects/dumpclip/dumpclip.md

 dumpclip.exe --listen
 ```

-The program will listen to clipboard in the background and dump contents to console when the clipboard contents changes.
+The program will listen to clipboard and dump contents to console when the clipboard content changes.
+You can stop listening by exiting the program with `[Ctrl]` + `[C]`

 ```json
 {"files":["D:\\_dev\\windows\\ClipboardDemo\\DumpClipboard\\bin\\Release\\dumpclip.exe"]}